AI Glossary (WIP)

 Skill

 Modular set of instructions or best practices that improve AI output for specific a task.
-A skill is a recipe that the model reads before starting a task.
-Examples: write text documents, work with PDFs, create UI components, write tests, review pull requests.
+A skill extends what the model knows how to do; it's like a playbook or recipe that the model reads before starting a task.
+A skill can instruct the model to call tools, including tools that came from an MCP server.

 Structured Output